 Mr. Kamps, from religion, does not believe in paranormal phenomena.
 So, we have at least one normal teacher walking around the school.

-I indulged myself in writing an imaginary story about the school, a crime detective series with the Cultural Council, which had, amongst its tasks, overseeing the school newspaper.
+In the paper, I indulged myself in writing an imaginary story about the school, a crime detective series with the Cultural Council, which had, amongst its tasks, overseeing the school newspaper.
 It had a secret service stealing the newspaper’s secrets.
 The editors were the police detectives solving the crime.
 It was a loony story featuring a teacher disguised as a standing twilight lamp, a preparation for a theatrical play that looked like a love affair between two teachers, a wild-west-style shoot-out and a dangerous-looking Basset hound with a degree in psychology.
-And it contained witticisms like, ‘He lay there as lifeless as a soccer match in Enter.’
-Some children came from Enter, a village near Rijssen, and the guys were fanatic supporters of the local soccer club Enter Vooruit (Enter Forwards).
+And it contained witticisms like, ‘He lay there as lifeless as a football match in Enter.’
+Some children came from Enter, a village near Rijssen, and the guys were fanatic supporters of the local football club Enter Vooruit (Enter Forwards).
 So, apart from them, everyone had a good laugh.

 Featured image: College Noetsele by Historische Kring Hellendoorn-Nijverdal, from MijnStadMijnDorp, CC-BY 4.0